Robotic-Decision-Making-Lab/ardusub_driver/README.md

 ardusub_driver is a collection of packages designed to enable integration of ROS 2 into marine vehicles that use ArduSub (e.g., the [BlueROV](https://bluerobotics.com/)).
-You can learn more about the features that ardusub_driver offers in the documentation provided in each package.
+You can learn more about the features that ardusub_driver offers in the documentation provided by each package.

 ## Installation